aisamanra/rust-examples/README.md

 Build System
 ------------

-These programs are built using [`redo`](https://github.com/apenwarr/redo), which is my preferred build system for small projects.
+The presentation is built using [`redo`](https://github.com/apenwarr/redo), which is my preferred build system for small projects.
 I understand that not everyone has `redo`, so I've included `do`, which is a small shell implementation of `redo` that rebuilds everything rather than doing clever dependency-tracking like `redo` proper.
-You can build any of these projects with
+You can build the presentation with

-    $ cd project-dir
+    $ cd presentation
     $ ../do

-and clean any of them with
+and clean it with

-    $ cd project-dir
+    $ cd presentation
     $ ../do clean

-The only project that really _needs_ a build script is the presentation, which gets built with [`pandoc`](http://johnmacfarlane.net/pandoc/) and then compiled with `xelatex`, but each one has a build script in case you want to poke at the commands used to build the projects.
+The Rust projects have been updated to use [Cargo](http://crates.io/), the proper Rust build system.